Manual Machining

 A type of chuck with jaws that can each move separately.
 Independent chucks can grip irregularly shaped workpieces during lathe operations.

-ID.
-The inner surface of a hole or cylindrical feature.
+ID operations.
+Cutting operations that take place on the interior surface of a workpiece.
 Internal diameter operations on the lathe include drilling, reaming, and boring.

 lathe dog